d12frosted/elpa-mirror/gnu/embark-consult-readme.txt

   the point (`.').

-  Embark needs to know what your minibuffer completion system considers to be the list of candidates and which one is the current one.
+  Embark needs to know what your minibuffer completion system considers to be the list of candidates and which one is the current candidate.
   Embark works out of the box if you use Emacs's default tab completion, the built-in `icomplete-mode' or `fido-mode', or the third-party packages [Vertico], [Selectrum] or [Ivy].

   If you are a [Helm] or [Ivy] user you are unlikely to want Embark since those packages include comprehensive functionality for acting on